TBSDrJ/Dynamixel-AX-12A/README.md

   * Inputs: An integer, 0 - 1023.
   * Returns: `None`, or an error message if command fails.
   * Description: This is the most important command when using a Dynamixel in Wheel Mode.
 Sets the Dynamixel to move at the speed set by the input value.
 Also useful in Joint Mode, where it sets the speed that the motor moves when it changes to its new Goal Position.
 Note that, in general, if you run the Dynamixel at lower speed, the torque should increase, so if your robot is having a hard time reaching a certain position because the load is too high, set the moving speed lower and try again.

+**This needs to be updated for CW vs CCW motion.
+The function itself may need work.

 Sample Code 1 (basic goForward with two motors):
 ```python